Azirella

 Slope of Enlightenment

 Proven but underused.
-Every Autonomy agent decision includes reasoning with evidence citations and confidence scores.
+Every Autonomy agent decision includes reasoning with evidence citations and likelihood scores.
 Ask Why at any point.

 Autonomy vs. Horizontal DI Platforms

-Gartner's MQ Leaders (SAS, FICO, Aera Technology) are horizontal platforms that require extensive customization for supply chain.
+Gartner's MQ Leaders (FICO, SAS, Aera Technology, Quantexa) are horizontal platforms that require extensive customization for supply chain.

 Capability Horizontal DIPs Autonomy